ChrisMayor/D365SwotMatrix/README.md

 ## Disclaimer / Impressum

-* Published under the MIT licencse
+* Published under the MIT license
 * Use your own risk

 <a href="https://github.com/ChrisMayor/Impressum">Impressum / Imprint in German language to comply with German tele-media regulations.</a>